richard9106/MindWell-project-4/README.md

 * Implement better sprint tracking and improve documentation in agile tools.
 * Include detailed manual tests and clear objectives in test cases.
 * Correct the deployment process mentioned in the documentation.
-* Improve commit messages and data schema clarity.
+* Add data schema clarity.